godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

 Select the ``Bars`` node and add a new ``HBoxContainer`` inside of it.
 Name it ``Bar``.

-The label itself is requires at least three nodes: a ``NinePatchRect`` for the background, on top of which we'll add a texture on the left, either ``HP`` or ``EP``, and a ``Label`` on the right for the value.
+The label itself requires at least three nodes: a ``NinePatchRect`` for the background, on top of which we'll add a texture on the left, either ``HP`` or ``EP``, and a ``Label`` on the right for the value.
 We can nest ``Control`` nodes however we want.
 We could use the